 What is an Alternative Allele?

-In genetics, an alternative allele is a version of a gene that differs from the most common form found in the population.
-It’s simply one of the possible genetic variants you can inherit from your parents.
+An alternative allele is a version of a gene that differs from the most common form found in the population.
+It's simply one of the possible genetic variants you can inherit from your parents.

 You inherit two copies of each gene—one from each parent—and each copy can be a different allele.
-These alleles can influence how a gene functions and, in some cases, how it relates to health.
+These alleles influence how a gene functions and, in some cases, how it relates to your health.

 How Alternative Alleles Can Affect Health